balthazarneveu/interactive_pipe/docs/api/context.md

 # Context & layout

-The proxies importable from `interactive_pipe` for sharing state and controlling the display — see the [guide](../guide/context-layout.md) for usage patterns.
+The proxies importable from `interactive_pipe` for sharing state and controlling the display — see the [Context & events](../guide/context.md) and [Layout](../guide/layout.md) guides for usage patterns.

 ::: interactive_pipe.core.context.get_context